 The Table on page 9 of the Draft FY16 Budget By Portfolio and Project ‘1.1 Resource Allocation’, indicates that the budget allocated to SO/AC support has increased from 8.3m USD in FY15 to 10.9m USD in FY16.
 However, as David Olive pointed out in his presentation to the Council, the FY16 includes community travel support, whereas the FY15 budget did not.
 The Council would like to know what travel support amounted to in FY15 to have a better comparison of these figures.
 The Council would also encourage ICANN to provide data that allows for easier comparison of similar budget lines across different departments.

 This budget is part of ICANN’s 5-year Strategic Plan.
 One of the Strategic Plan’s objectives is to evolve the policy development process to be more accountable, effective, efficient and inclusive.
 The Council feels that a budget allocation of 11.4m (less than 10% of the overall budget) is at the lower end of what its members expect to see.
 David Olive informed the GNSO Council that there are other shared support infrastructure capabilities that are in the budgets of other departments, as such a more detailed listing that reflects these figures would be useful.

+The Council acknowledges that, in addition to the specific Policy and SO/AC Engagement yearly budget allocation that we are addressing in this comment, the GNSO is also able to apply for additional funding in each Financial Year for particular projects as part of the Special Budget Request process.
+Indeed, the Council has come to view this additional process as an important resource for GNSO policy work, and has sought to take advantage of the opportunity, as has the various GNSO Stakeholder Groups and Constituencies.
+Nevertheless, such additional funds are subject to approval on a per-request basis and as such can only supplement the “main” budget that is the primary means of funding ongoing GNSO work.

+It is noteworthy to mention that this statement, although on behalf of the GNSO Council, has not been submitted following a formal motion and vote, but is being submitted in the absence of any objection from members of the GNSO Council.

 The GNSO Council is looking forward to receiving a response to the questions and discussing the issues raised in this comment further.
 Councilors would also welcome any additional details that can be provided and might help the Community to understand better the proposed budget.
 Finally, the GNSO Council would like to encourage ICANN to be as proactive as possible in future budget planning, indicating more effectively which portions of the budget directly support the Supporting Organization and Advisory Committees and their important work as the pillars of ICANN’s bottom-up multi-stakeholder processes.